plus3it/watchmaker/docs/findings/el9.md

 This finding is only valid on systems where hardware-level data-encryption is not performed.

-This finding is not easily remediateable via post-build mechanisms.
+This finding is not easily remediable via post-build mechanisms.
 Attempting to set up post-launch encryption of all volumes and filesystems are often:

 * Complex
 * Significantly prone to causing system-breakage